can-dice/4310-pretest/README.md

 (1) an account on [Github](https://github.com/) and
 (2) been introduced to the very basics of [Git](https://git-scm.com/).

+IF you don't have an account or know how to use git, notify your instructor (they will help you get the pretest up and running).
+Otherwise, proceed to #1 below.

 1. Login to your [Github](https://github.com/) account.

 1. Fork [this repository](https://github.com/KLab-UT/4310-pretest) by